mat-diak/gilded-rose-tech-test/README.md

 - run the code in node and see what is happnening
 - comment existing code to see what it is doing

+Guidelines and legacy code interpretation:

+Types of items:

+- Normal items:
+  - quality
+    - decreases by 1 everyday
+  - sellIn
+    - decreases by 1 everyday

+Absolutes:

+- quality
+  - between 0 and 50 inclusive